flaxatives/tmux-session-manager/README.md

 # Prerequisites
 -   Python 2.x
 -   tmux
--   urwid
+-   urwid 1.1.x

 # Usage
 Run the script and there will be a menu showing your acive sessions and the active clients.
-Navigate using j,k or ↑,↓ and press <Enter> to attach to that session.
+Navigate using j,k or ↑,↓ and press Enter to attach to that session.

 ## Keybinds
--   j,k         move up, move down
+-   j,k         move down, move up
--   ↑,↓         move up, move down
+-   ↑,↓         move down, move up
 -   Enter       attach to session
 -   dd          kill session
 -   x           detach client